 1. You spend a greater portion of your wedding day together

 By doing a first look before the ceremony, you end up spending a greater portion of your wedding day together.
-You get to tell each other how much you love one another more often and it can help to calm those anxious nerves you may be feeling before walking down the aisle.
+You get to tell each other how much you love one another more often.
+It can help to calm those anxious nerves you may be feeling before walking down the aisle.
 In going the traditional route, often times the couple does not get more than a few minutes alone to celebrate this momentous time as after the ceremony they are whisked away for photos and then begin celebrating with their guests at the reception.

 2. You get more time with your photographer for portraits